Betty Clawman

 Betty Clawman is a fictional superhero and disembodied cosmic force in the DC Comics shared universe.
 She first appeared in Millennium #2 (January 1988), and was created by Steve Englehart and Joe Staton.

 The Millennium series was specifically written to introduce superheroes of color into the DC universe.
-Betty Clawman is an Australian aboriginal woman, and her teammates include Gloss (aka Xiang Po, from mainland China), Jet (aka Celia Windward, an Afro-Caribbean British citizen), Extraño (aka Gregorio de la Vega, from Peru) and Inuit mechanic Thomas Kalmaku.
+Betty Clawman is an Aboriginal Australian woman, and her teammates include Gloss (aka Xiang Po, from mainland China), Jet (aka Celia Windward, an Afro-Caribbean British citizen), Extraño (aka Gregorio de la Vega, from Peru) and Inuit mechanic Thomas Kalmaku.

 Fictional character biography

-Betty Clawman was a young Australian aboriginal girl from Uluru, who was selected by the Guardians of the Universe to take part in an experiment in human evolution, and to advance the human race.
+Betty Clawman was a young Aboriginal Australian girl from Uluru, who was selected by the Guardians of the Universe to take part in an experiment in human evolution, and to advance the human race.
 Clawman, along with the other nine "chosen", are taught about the nature of the cosmos and endowed with immortality and metahuman abilities.
 Clawman was given the power to enter and merge with the Dreamtime, gaining vast and ill-defined abilities.
-Together with Harbinger, seven of the chosen formed the superhero team New Guardians, and took it upon themselves to fight evil wherever it lurked on Earth.
+Together with Harbinger, seven of the chosen form the superhero team New Guardians.

-Betty and the team show up in Teen Titans Spotlight #19.
+Betty Clawman and the New Guardians appear in Teen Titans Spotlight #19.

-Since the New Guardians' series ended Betty has enjoyed relative obscurity.
-The character again appeared one decade later in Wonder Woman #175 (2001), where all the female heroes of the DC Universe were brought together to combat Circe.
-Betty's contribution to the battle remains vague.